Question E 3 - Designated Public Resources On Or Near Project Site - Full EAF (Part 1)

 To learn more about a historic resource, check the National Register Information System (NRIS).
 You can search by state, county, or city.
 The NRIS is arranged by the historic name of the property.
 If you know the address of the property, but not the historic name, you will have to look at each listing in the county or city.

-To find out if a property is listed on the State Register, use the OPRHP Cultural Resource Information System (CRIS)
+To find out if a property is listed, or has been determined eligible for listing, on the State Register, use the OPRHP Cultural Resource Information System (CRIS)

 In addition to these online sources, the local municipality's historian, clerk, or other planning committee may have recent information on historic resources, particularly those that have been nominated for listing, or are in the process of being listed.